-The best final expense insurance companies out there offer different types of coverage, including whole life insurance with a graded death benefit.
+The best final expense insurance companies offer different types of coverage, including whole life insurance with a graded death benefit.
 And many people want to know,

 “What is a Graded Death Benefit?”